Xingtai: Economy

 Xingtai is the most important base for natural resources in North China, producing 20 million metric tonnes of coal annually.
-It also features the largest power plant in the southern part of this region of China, with an output of 2.06 GW.
+It also features the largest power plant in the southern part of this region of China, with an output of 2.06 gigawatts.

 Transport

-Located on the Beijing−Guangzhou, the Beijing−Kowloon, the Xingtai-Huanghua and Xingtai-Heshun Railways, as well as the Beijing−Shenzhen, Daqing-Guangzhou, Taihangshan, Xingtai-Hengshui, Qingdao−Yinchuan, and Dongying-Lvliang Expressways and Xingtai Dalian Airport.
-Xingtai is a transport hub connecting the Eastern, Northern, and Central China.
+Xingtai is connected by 4 railways, namely the Beijing−Guangzhou, Beijing−Kowloon, Xingtai-Huanghua and Xingtai-Heshun railways.
+It is also connected by 5 expressways: the Beijing−Shenzhen (G1), Daqing–Guangzhou (G45), Qingdao−Yinchuan (G20), Dongying–Lüliang (G2516) and Xingtai–Hengshui (S30) expressways.
+Xingtai is also served by Xingtai Dalian Airport which opened on 18 July 2024.